Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Discussion

 \section{Discussion}

-Methods for causal inference have rapidly evolve over the past decades.
-As a result it became more feasible to draw causal claims based on observational studies, typically relying on expert knowledge to back up the untestable assumption of no unmeasured confounding.
-However, such methods focus on retrieving expectations rather than distributions.
-The results are therefore only informative at the level of an individual when (remaining) effect heterogeneity is low.
-In this paper we have focused on moving from (conditional) average treatments effects to quantification of the (conditional) distribution of causal effects.
+Methods for causal inference have rapidly evolved over the past decades.
+As a result, making causal claims from observational studies became more common, relying on expert knowledge to back up the untestable identifiability assumption of conditional exchangeability.
+However, such methods focus on learning (conditional) average treatment effects rather than effect distributions.
+Therefore, the results are only informative at the level of an individual when (remaining) effect heterogeneity is low.
+In this work, we have presented an identifiability assumption that suffices to move from (conditional) average treatment effects to quantification of the (conditional) distribution of causal effects.

 In the case of effect heterogeneity, exposure (or absence thereof) increases variability in the outcome as individuals respond differently.
-When we can assume (i) absence of unmeasured confounding and (ii) (conditional) independence of the ICE and the potential outcome under no exposure, inference on the ICE distribution can be drawn from cross-sectional data.
-To do so, the joint distribution of potential outcomes should be linked to the law of observations which can be learned from the factual data.
+When the common causal assumptions \ref{CH2A2}, \ref{CH2A3} and \ref{CH2A1} apply and additionally (conditional) independence of the ICE and the potential outcome under no exposure (Assumption \ref{CH2A4}) can be assumed, inference on the ICE distribution can be drawn from cross-sectional data.
+The joint distribution of potential outcomes should be linked to the law of observations, which can be learned from the data.
 Then, deviations from the (C)ATE could be quantified.
-Only when such deviations are small the (C)ATE can be used to accurately approximate the ICE.
-In case of large deviations, the shape of the (conditional) ICE distribution can inform on the remaining heterogeneity of treatment effect and may illustrate that there is still a serious lack in the understanding of the exposure as the effect of unmeasured modifiers is considerably.
-The distribution of the unmeasured modifiers can be different across populations so that estimated ICE distributions could be helpful in understanding of differences in causal effects \citep{Seamans2021}.
+In case of serious deviations, the shape of the (conditional) ICE distribution can inform about the remaining heterogeneity of the exposure effect.
+It may illustrate that there is still a severe lack of understanding of the exposure effect as the presence of unmeasured modifiers is considerable.
+The distribution of the unmeasured modifiers may differ across populations, so estimated ICE distributions could be helpful in the understanding of differences in causal effects \citep{Seamans2021}.